OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 - `top_n_process_total_memory/1`
 - `summarise_process_memory_by_initial_call/1`

-All these functions take a single argument N (the N in Top N), though the `summarise` functions can also be passed the output of the related top_n function.
+All these functions take a single argument N (the N in Top N), though the `summarise` functions can also be directly passed the output of the related top_n function, so that a recalculation of the Top N is not required.

 ### Microstate accounting

 To examine the spread of CPU-related work by scheduler (there should be one standard erlang scheduler for each CPU core), microstate accounting may be used.
 The [erlang documentation](https://www.erlang.org/doc/apps/runtime_tools/msacc.html) gives basic information on analysing the output, but note that the functionality of microstate accounting may vary significantly between OTP releases.

-To alter the configuration on the Erlang VM to adjust the operation of schedulers, see the `erlang.schedulers` options within the [riak schema file](https://github.com/OpenRiak/riak/blob/openriak-3.4/priv/riak.schema).
+To alter the configuration on the Erlang VM to adjust the operation of schedulers, see the `erlang.schedulers` options within the [Riak schema file](https://github.com/OpenRiak/riak/blob/openriak-3.4/priv/riak.schema).
 It is recommended to seek expert advice, and run realistic performance test exercises before adjusting any default settings.

 ### Eprof